gyantik/typeflow-lite/README.md

 # TypeFlow Lite

 ## Overview
-A minimal typing metrics web app built with Flask and React.
+TypeFlow Lite is a minimal full-stack typing metrics application built with Flask (backend) and React (frontend).
-Users submit typed text and receive WPM and accuracy results.
+Users type a given text and receive calculated typing speed (WPM) and accuracy in real time.

+The project focuses on clean architecture, safety, and maintainability rather than feature complexity.

+---

 ## Architecture

-Backend:
+### Backend (Flask API)
+Structure follows clear separation of concerns:

-- Flask API
+- routes → API endpoints only (thin controllers)
-- Routes layer
-- Services layer
+- services → business logic (WPM + accuracy calculations)
-- Validation schemas
+- schemas → input validation rules

-Frontend:
-- React single page interface
+- tests → automated verification

+Key design idea:
+Routes do not contain logic.
+All computation lives in services.

+### Frontend (React)
+Single-page interface that:
+- sends typing data to backend
+- displays WPM and accuracy
+- keeps UI simple and predictable

+---

 ## Key Technical Decisions

-- Thin routes for maintainability
+- Thin routes to prevent logic duplication.
-- Service layer for logic separation
+- Service layer to isolate core calculations.
-- Input validation to prevent invalid states
+- Validation layer to prevent invalid states.
+- Global error handler to keep failures observable.
+- Minimal UI to prioritise system clarity over visuals.

+---

 ## AI Usage

 AI tools were used for:
-- Architecture planning
+- initial project structure planning
-- Boilerplate generation
+- boilerplate code generation
-- Debugging assistance
+- debugging and refactoring assistance
+- test case suggestions

-All generated code was reviewed and adjusted manually.
+AI outputs were manually reviewed and adjusted to maintain system integrity.

-## Risks
-- Large text inputs may impact performance.
-- No authentication implemented.

-## Future Extensions
-- Add database storage for sessions.
-- Add AI-generated summaries.
-- Add typing analytics dashboard.

-## Running the Project

-Backend:
-python run.py

-Frontend:
-npm start
+AI behavior is constrained using rules defined in: